srkatsaras/TennisPlayerAnalytics/README.md

 2.  __A ResNet50 model with a custom fully connected layer (2x14):__ for identifying 14 positions of the tennis court.
 Identifying these points allows for distance estimation.
 3.  __A YOLOv5l model:__ trained on many tennis ball annotations, for identifying the tennis ball on the court.

+### Features

+1.  _Player and ball velocities and average velocities:_ using pixel--to--distance estimations, infer the distance covered by each player and the ball during each interval of sequential ball hits.
+The velocity can be easily found by also obtaining the duration (in frames) between sequential ball hits, and by utilizing the number of fps.
+2.